isontheline/pro.webssh.net/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature**
-_A clear and concise description of what the feature is.
-Be warned : We will refuse requests with no or little informations_
+_A clear description of what the feature will be._

 **Screenshots / Draws**
 _If applicable, add screenshots and/or draws to help explain your feature request._